-Massage and stretching are both beneficial ways to keep your muscles relaxed, reduce tension, and of course, help recovery after an injury.
-But you may be asking yourself, which is better, massage or stretching?
+Massage and stretching are beneficial ways to keep your muscles relaxed, reduce tension, and help recovery after an injury.
+But you may ask yourself, which is better, massage or stretching?

-Stretching helps get the blood flowing to your muscles, which is great if you’ve injured yourself.
+Stretching helps flow blood to your muscles, which is great if you’ve injured yourself.
 It is also good if your muscles are stiff because they’ve contracted due to inactivity.

 Suitable stretching can stop your muscles from going into painful spasms or cramps.
 And it also prevents knots from forming in the muscles.
 These knots take so much work to get rid of when you have a massage!